• facebook

 • Phishing

-• Phishing tricks the receiver to share their sensitive information by disguising as the representative of a legitimate business.
-Generally, the receivers feel that they have gotten the email from the business and provide the required information.
+• Phishing consists of asking the receiver to share their sensitive information by disguising themselves as the representative of a legitimate business.
+Generally, the receivers get convinced that they have received the email from the actual business firms and provide the required information.

 Sometimes, when we receive email messages in which attachments are blocked by Outlook.
 To no surprise, one of the most common ways to spread viruses is through email attachments.
-That is why Outlook blocks specific email attachments, including .exe and database files, to name a few.
+That’s why Outlook blocks specific email attachments, including .exe and database files.

 Blocked Attachments in Outlook error message